wenleicao/wenleicao.github.io/_posts/2018-12-24-A_taste_of_BIML.md

 <img src="/images/blog23/task_detail2.png">

 Now I only included two tables in the array.
 It might not save much time.
 But what if there are 10 tables.
 That will save you a lot of time.
 For creating SSIS package massively, in Scott’s post, he showed using ImportDB method to retrieve meta-data from whole database.
 Actually, there are three main methods out there.
+In this post, I will show you how to use the third method.

 1. ImportTableNodes, limited to one schema
 2. ImportDB   in a database but not limited to one schema